ReynandrielPT/ReynandrielPT/README.md

-# Hi there 👋, I'm Reynandriel
+# Hi there 👋, I'm Rey

 I'm a student of Informatics at the Sepuluh Nopember Institute of Technology (ITS) and a developer at VIKA AI.
 I'm passionate about web development and always eager to learn new technologies.